LavaTigerUnicrn/Gregium/README.md

 *For memory reasons, it is recommended to almost always set hasOneImage to True.
 ### Sprite(filePath:str,sheetSize:tuple[int,int]=None)
 Creates a basic sprite for rendering, with a sprite image or sprite sheet loaded from the provided file path.
-If the sprite has an animation sheet, set the sheetSize parameter to the (rows, columns) of the sprite sheet.
+If the sprite has an animation sheet, set the sheetSize argument to the (rows, columns) of the sprite sheet.
 #### updateImage(self)
 Redraws the sprite’s image and updates its position and orientation.
 #### tint_add(self,rgb:tuple[int,int,int])